A love of learning grows here

 Year 6 Topic Knowledge Organisers:

 Key to ensuring that all children make great progress is to put their learning into a context which is exciting and engaging.
-The themes at The Coombes are designed to teach writing, reading and maths in an interesting and relevant way, these themes change termly.
+Units of learning at The Coombes are designed to teach writing, reading and maths in an interesting and relevant way, these themes change termly.
 This information can be used to engage your child in conversations about their learning or to give direction for additional research that can be carried out at home.